AHaliq/MorphismMeetupsNotes/1-categories.typ

       }),
     ),
   )
-  Note that we can duplicate objects in the diagram for clarity; there is only one $X$ still.
 ]

+#notation(
+  name: "Duplicate Objects",
+)[Note that we can duplicate objects in the diagram for clarity. e.g. In the above diagram there is only one unique $X$ object in the category.]

 #definition(
   name: "Subcategory",